kensanata/gridmapper/README.md

 file using your browser and you have a very simple dungeon mapping tool.

+- quick keyboard navigation
+- support for multiple levels
+- collaboration with others

 The user interface comes with a help screen explaining all the details, and a link to a demo.
 The map icons are inspired by the icons in Moldvay's *Basic D&D*.
 There's a screenshot in